-Information on grants awarded is published on the home page of the Icelandic Centre for Research, where the Fund's database can also be searched for information on previous grants awarded.
+Information on grants awarded is published on the Rannís website, where the Fund's database is also available with information on previous grants awarded.

-3.3 DISTRIBUTION OF ANNUAL PAYMENTS FOR FUNDED PROJECTS
+3.3.2 DISTRIBUTION OF ANNUAL PAYMENTS FOR FUNDED PROJECTS

-- First payment (40%) upon signing the grant agreement - Second payment (40%) to be paid on June 1 - Final payment (20%) upon approval of the annual/final report
+- First payment (40%) upon signing the grant agreement - Second payment (40%) to be paid in September - Final payment (20%) upon approval of the progress/final report

-3.3.1 Progress reports
+3.3.3 PROGRESS REPORTS

-The principal investigator is responsible for submitting an annual report by January 10th following each grant year, and a final report within one year of the end of the final grant year.
-The reports are reviewed by the staff of the Icelandic Centre for Research, who makes recommendations on continued support to the IRF Board.
-The staff members of the Icelandic Centre for Research have the authority to request further information and explanatory notes from grantees and consult the respective Expert Panel if deemed necessary.
+The principal investigator is responsible for submitting an annual progress report by January 15th following each grant year, and a final report within one year of the end of the final grant year.
+The reports are reviewed by the staff of Rannís, who makes recommendations on continued funding to the IRF Board.
+The staff members of Rannís have the authority to request further information and explanatory notes from grantees and consult the respective Expert Panel if deemed necessary.
 The final payment, 20% of the annual sum, is paid upon approval of the report.
 If the report is not approved, the Board can withdraw the grant and request that the grantee repay the sum already paid to the project.
-Formats for annual reports and final reports can be found on the home page of the Icelandic Centre for Research.
+Formats for annual reports and final reports can be found on the IRF website.

-Annual reports
+Annual progress reports

-In the annual report, costs and finances based on the relevant grant year's budget and a cost estimate for the following grant year shall be submitted.
+In the annual progress report, costs and finances based on the relevant grant year's budget and a cost estimate for the following grant year shall be submitted.
 All important changes in project costs shall be detailed (including family or extended sick leave), and any deviations from the research plan must be clearly justified.
 Transfer of funds between cost items exceeding 20% of the total grant requires prior approval of the IRF Board.
+An itemized table or list of transactions (debits and credits) in the grant accounting shall accompany the annual progress report.
+A template for annual progress reports is available on the IRF website.